eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 [Bus Connects includes plans](https://busconnects.ie/initiatives/just-the-ticket/) to both simplify ticketing and the move to a cashless system on buses.
 The NTA say that the "second biggest source of bus delays, after traffic congestion, is the payment process at bus stops", and anecdotally I know when boarding a bus at busy spots it can take what feels like an age to get to the bus driver to say "€2.15".

 In [November 2019](https://www.thejournal.ie/cashless-payments-on-public-transport-4897407-Nov2019/), the NTA issued a market consulataion for Next Generation Ticketing "to advance the implementation of an Account Based Ticketing (ABT) system across the bus, rail and light rail network".
 The ABT system includes incorporating open payments allowing for: contactless debit and credit cards (incl.
-Apple Pay and Google Pay); fare changes, like a 90 minute multi modal fare; QR codes that can be read from an app or paper; electronic tokens and identifiers for concessionary fare products (free travel); alteratives for mobile payments like using a Bluetooth "Be-In Be-Out" model.
+Apple Pay and Google Pay); fare changes, like a 90 minute multi modal fare; QR codes that can be read from an app or paper; electronic tokens and identifiers for concessionary fare products (free travel); alternatives for mobile payments like using a Bluetooth "Be-In Be-Out" model.

 ### Improved Bus Stops and Signage